What kind of ride is this?

-Though this is not a race, we always enjoy the thrill of beating records.
-Least time consumed so far was when a group of three reached Smygehuk after 104 h 57 m in 2016.
-The
+Though this is not a race, most us us enjoy the thrill of records.
+The earliest arrival at Smygehuk so far was in 2016 when three riders completed the ride in 104 h 57 m.

 *We are manning one checkpoint at a hostel halfway.

 Do I have to qualify?

 No, you don’t have to qualify.
 However, we strongly recommend riding some brevet-rides (for example BRM 200km, 300km, 400km and 600km) beforehand, especially if you are not familiar with riding brevet type rides.

 When can I sign up?

 The registration will open sometime in January 2020.
 Before that you will be able to secure a starting spot with a pre-registration.